Staff

 Read Bio

-Wes is originally from Charlotte, North Carolina, but now proudly calls Chatham County his home for the past seven years.
-For more than two decades, he has been deeply involved working in several non-profit organizations, channeling his passion for helping others into meaningful work that empowers individuals to reach their fullest potential.
+Wes is originally from Charlotte, North Carolina, but now proudly calls Chatham County his home for the past nine years.
+For over 25 years, he has been deeply involved working in several non-profit organizations, channeling his passion for helping others into meaningful work that empowers individuals to reach their fullest potential.

 Beyond his professional life, he enjoys spending time with his kids and hanging out with his 3-year-old goldendoodle.

-Wes is excited about his new role with Communities in Schools of Chatham County.
-He looks forward to working alongside his teammates to help CIS Chatham County fulfill its mission to surround students with a network of support, empowering them to stay in school and achieve in life.
+Wes is passionate about his work as Advancement Director, and working alongside his teammates to help CIS Chatham County fulfill its mission to surround students with a network of support, empowering them to stay in school and achieve in life.

 Read Bio